Clerget aircraft engines: Diesel radial engine types

+(1934) 520 hp 14-cylinder, twin-row radial engine, licensed to Hispano-Suiza and Panhard.

-16H engine
+V16 diesel engine

-Clerget's final engine design was a V-16 designated Clerget 16H and known as the Type Transatlantique.
-It developed 2,000 hp (1,500 kW) through the use of four Rateau turbochargers.
+Clerget's final engine design was a V-16 diesel engine designated as the Clerget 16H and known as the Type Transatlantique.
+It was projected to develop 2,000 hp (1,500 kW) through the use of four Rateau turbochargers.
+Development of the engine ended with outbreak of World War II and the subsequent occupation of France.